reflectoring/reflectoring.github.io/content/blog/2022/2022-09-25-node-urlShortener.md

 Our endpoints and database are now operational.
 Next, we will configure our React.js application and test our endpoints:

 ## Setting Up a React.js Application
 We are using React framework for our URL shortener frontend, React is a free and open-source front-end JavaScript library for building user interfaces based on UI components.
-It designs simple views for each state in our application, and React efficiently updates and renders just the right components when our data changes.
+It designs simple views for each state in our application and React efficiently updates and renders just the right components when our data changes.
 To get started using React, see the [React documentation](https://reactjs.org/docs/getting-started.html).

 Let's begin building our react application.
 Change the directory to the project's Root folder by entering the following command into the terminal:
 ```bash
 cd..
 ```
-We'll take full advantage of the rich React ecosystem by using [`create-react-app`](https://reactjs.org/docs/create-a-new-react-app.html) and [`npx`](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b) to swiftly setup our React.js application. `npx` is a npm package runner that can execute any package we want from the `npm` registry without even installing it, whereas `create-react-app` sets up our React.js development environment so we can get right into building our application right away.
+We'll take full advantage of the rich React ecosystem by using [`create-react-app`](https://reactjs.org/docs/create-a-new-react-app.html) and [`npx`](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b) to swiftly setup our React.js application. `npx` is an npm package runner that can execute any package we want from the `npm` registry without even installing it, whereas `create-react-app` sets up our React.js development environment so we can get right into building our application right away.

 Run the following command in the terminal to create a React application named `urlfrontend`:
 ```bash